 Your carefully curated fine art collection is an important, and often emotionally charged part of your estate.
 If not specifically addressed in your will, or some other arrangement isn’t made, your important fine art falls into the residue of your estate (the remainder of the estate after specific bequests of particular assets, and after debts, fees, and taxes are paid).
-This can make it very difficult to equally divide it in the manner you would like.
+This can make it very difficult to pass it on in the manner you would like.

 It is important to lay out in your estate plan whether the fine art is an outright gift for the recipient to do with as they please, or part of a wider legacy plan.
 A trust can be an invaluable tool for planning what happens to a fine art collection and protecting it from creditors.